Fritz-02/dgg-bot/README.rst

    :target: https://pypi.python.org/pypi/dgg-bot
    :alt: PyPI supported Python versions

-A library for making a bot in Destiny.gg chat.
+A library for connecting to and making a bot in Destiny.gg chat.

 Installing
 ----------